 What Should You Do?

-First, take rankings into account, but don’t get too stressed about a 10-spot or less difference.
+First, do take rankings into account when making your decision, but don’t get too stressed about a 10-spot or less difference.
 Second, check several different rankings to see where your law school of choice lines up, not just U.S. News.
 Third, check 509 ABA disclosures to look at the raw data that is used to come up with the rankings.

-The bottom line: a high ranking?
-Yeah, that’s great, but it’s not everything.
+The bottom line: a high ranking is great, but it’s not everything.
 The difference between a half dozen spots is not worth going to a law school that isn’t a good fit for you.

 Nervous about applying to law school?
 Give yourself the best chance to get an acceptance from your dream law school with a competitive LSAT score!
 Whether you want the flexibility of a Self-Paced Course, prefer to navigate the LSAT with instructors in a Live Course or 170+ Course, or even private LSAT tutoring, we have the study method that fits your learning style.